nomad-dormouse/mnist-digit-recognizer/README.md

 ### Docker Configuration

-The project uses a base Dockerfile approach for better maintainability:
+The project uses a multi-stage Dockerfile approach for better maintainability:
-- A base `Dockerfile` in the root directory contains common dependencies and configuration
+- A single `Dockerfile` in the root directory contains stages for both local and remote environments
-- Environment-specific Dockerfiles extend the base Dockerfile:
-  - `local/Dockerfile.local` for local development environment
-  - `remote/Dockerfile.remote` for production deployment
+- The `base` stage contains common dependencies and configuration
+- The `local` stage adds development-specific settings
-- Each environment-specific Dockerfile adds only the settings needed for that environment
+- The `remote` stage adds production-specific settings
-- Docker Compose override files specify which Dockerfile to use for each environment
+- Docker Compose override files specify which target to use for each environment

 ### Database Schema